 |10402||Guest users of StarLeaf Cloud can now dial the 7-digit conference number.
 They no longer need to dial the complete conference URI.|

 |10437||StarLeaf Cloud upgrades will no longer overwrite settings for third-party microphones attached to StarLeaf room systems.|

 |10500||In the previous version, the sending of DTMF tones failed in a call that was using the StarLeaf Endpoint Control API.
 StarLeaf Cloud 4.2 fixes this issue.|

 |10456||The link for Skype for Business clients to join conferences from an iPhone now behaves as expected.
 This is the link in the StarLeaf Portal page ‘How to join your StarLeaf video conference’.|

 |Meeting room calendar integration||

-If you use Outlook Calendar to schedule meeting rooms, it is useful to integrate that with the StarLeaf Outlook Plugin.
+If you use Outlook Calendar to schedule meeting rooms, it is useful to integrate that with the StarLeaf Outlook Add-in.
 This means that when a user schedules a video meeting, and books a meeting room, the Join Now button on the meeting room system in that room will automatically light up when the meeting is due to start.

 To enable this feature, you must contact StarLeaf technical support.